Brooks School Day Camp

 Emma has been a part of the Brooks School Day Camp community since she was five-years-old.
 She has been a camper, graduate of the Leaders-In-Training program, counselor, and group coordinator.
 Emma is a graduate of Boston College, where she earned a degree in Elementary Education and Applied Psychology and Human Development.
 This fall, Emma will begin a Master’s of Education program at BC.
 Her favorite part of working at Brooks is seeing the campers’ smiling faces and watching them form new friendships with one another.
 Emma also enjoys developing relationships with the campers year after year.
 In her free time, she enjoys reading, running, and spending time with friends and family.

-Fiona is currently enrolled at Merrimack College and will be graduating this spring with a degree in Elementary Education and a degree in Human Development and Human Services.
-Since she was five, she has been a camper at Brooks, successfully completed the Leaders-In-Training program, and was a counselor for several summers.
+Fiona specializes in leading the program for our youngest campers, ages four to five.
+Fiona’s passion is ensuring the day camp experience is both developmentally appropriate and engaging for young children.
+She is currently enrolled at Merrimack College and will be graduating this spring with a degree in Elementary Education and a degree in Human Development and Human Services.
+Since she was five, Fiona has been a camper at Brooks, successfully completed the Leaders-In-Training program, and was a counselor for several summers.
 Fiona reminisces that having Brooks in her life has added countless positive experiences and irreplaceable memories that drive her to remain connected in the Brooks community to this day.
 She is looking forward to working in a new leadership role and bringing her experiences to facilitate a safe and memorable summer.

 Day Camp Supervisor